BellerophonMobile/logberry/README.md

 chance Logberry is complementary to, rather than competing with, your preferred log output engine.

+## Installation

+Logberry can be installed directly through Go, like most Go libraries:

+    go get github.com/BellerophonMobile/logberry

 ## Minimal Example

-Logberry can be installed directly through Go:

-    go get github.com/BellerophonMobile/logberry

 At its most minimal, it can be used much like most logging interfaces, except with structured data: